SinusBot/docs/docs/faq/general.md

 !!! success ""
     Yes, that's possible.
 The bot knows about several privileges that a user must have to do several kinds of actions.
 To make the bot recognize a TS user as a bot user, you can bind a TS account to a bot account on the Edit user page.

     All available commands are listed at Settings -> Info -> Commands - including the required privileges to run them.
+Recent SinusBot versions also have a `!help` command.

 ### What's the maximum length/size of music files? { #max-file-size data-toc-label='Max. file size?' }